 1

 • yes. the javascript won't be as robust, but in many more ways it will be much easier to approximate this.
 I spent the last 2 weeks focusing on getting the js and cs base libraries stable, mostly the js, so i am going spike this in cs and then approximate as closely as possible in js. the library as you know it is not going to change an your code and knowledge will still apply.
 Simply view this as the 'wrapper for the wrapper' i alluded to in the beginning.
 Simply a higher level of abstraction for those who find value in it.
-Jul 25, 2010 at 23:55
+Commented Jul 25, 2010 at 23:55

 You must log in to answer this question.